Timing is Everything: Learning to Act Selectively with Costly Actions and Budgetary Constraints: Convergence and Optimality of LICRA with Q-Learning

-The Bellman operator captures the nested sequential structure of the LICRA algorithm.
-In particular, the structure in \eqref{bellman_op} consists of an inner structure which consists of two terms: the first term is the expected future return given an action is taken at the current state under the policy $\pi$.
-The second term is the expected future return given no action is taken at the current state.
-Lastly, the outer structure is an optimisation which compares the expected return of the two possibilities and selects the maximum.
+The Bellman operator captures the nested sequential structure of the LICRA method.
+In particular, the structure in \eqref{bellman_op} consists of an inner structure that consists of two terms: the first term $\mathcal{M}[Q^{\pi,\mathfrak{g}}]$ is the estimated expected return given the current best estimate of the optimal action is executed and the policy $\pi$ is executed thereafter.
+The second term $\cR(s,0)+\gamma\sum_{s'\in\cS} P(s',0,s) v^{\pi,\mathfrak{g}}(s')$ isolates the estimated expected return following no action and when the policy $\pi$ is executed thereafter.
+Lastly, the outer structure is an optimisation which compares the two quantities and selects the maximum.
+Note that when $\cA$ is a continuous (dense) set, this reduces the burden on an optimisation (possibly over a function approximator) to extract the point $0$ in the action space when it is optimal not to act.

 Our first result proves $T$ is a contraction operator in particular, the following bound holds: \begin{lemma} The Bellman operator $T$ is a contraction, that is the following bound holds:

 \end{lemma} where $v,v'$ are elements of a finite normed vector space.
 We can now state our first main result: